Embrace the riverina life.

 Known as the Heart of Australia's Food Bowl, Leeton sits amid a vast tapestry of irrigated rice, cotton, citrus, stone fruit, wine grapes and vegetable farms, cultivated by generations of families who have shaped the culture and character of this remarkable town.
 The result is a community that is warm, diverse, creative and deeply proud of everything it has grown.

 Leeton eats exceptionally well.
-The town's rich multicultural heritage — built by Italian, Greek, Turkish, Chinese and other migrant communities who arrived to work the irrigation fields — has given rise to a dining scene that is nothing short of remarkable for a town of its size.
+The town's rich multicultural heritage — built by Italian, Greek, Turkish, Chinese and other migrant communities who arrived to work the irrigation fields — has given rise to a dining scene nothing short of remarkable for a town of its size.

-Whether your ideal weekend involves a long swim, a morning run, a fishing line in the Murrumbidgee, or a full season of competitive sport, Leeton delivers.
+Whether your ideal weekend involves a long swim, a morning run, a fishing line in the Murrumbidgee, or a full season of competitive sport — Leeton delivers.